DomT4/homebrew-crypto/Formula_Descriptions.md

 **Standard Boring Disclaimer**

-Although I’ve glanced over both Peter Mosman’s OpenSSL changes and Cloudflare’s ChaCha-Poly patch, I hate C with a burning passion and have yet to muster the courage to learn it to an acceptable level; Thus, don’t presume that because they are included here they are “safe”.
+Although I’ve glanced over Peter Mosman’s OpenSSL changes I hate C with a burning passion and have yet to muster the courage to learn it to an acceptable level; Thus, don’t presume that because certain formulae are included here they are “safe”.
 That determination is your’s to make, not mine.

 The same applies more broadly to the entire repo.
 Be paranoid.
 Check things yourself.
 Decide what to trust from your own determination.
 You can see all the changes I’ve made to the formulae through commits, but you may wish to (and should) check any patches used in addition.